-Any involvement in prostitution constitutes an illegal act by State of Texas criminal law standards.
-Any form of trading sex for value, purchasing or selling sex, and/or managing a sex based operation, is a crime in Texas.
-In short, if you’re involved in the sex trade, in any way that involves the exchange of cash or goods for sex, its a criminal offense.
+Selling sex for profit or “prostitution” constitutes an illegal act per the Texas Penal Code.
+Any form of trading sex for value, purchasing or selling sex, or managing a sex-based operation, is a crime in Texas.
+In short, if you’re involved in the sex trade in any way that involves the exchange of cash or goods for sex, it’s a criminal offense.

 - Promotion of Prostitution (Pimping) – If a person other than the prostitute is profiting from the crime, they are also criminally liable.

 - Aggravation Promotion of Prostitution – A person who owns, invests, finances, or manages a prostitution enterprise, can be held criminally liable under this charge.

 - Compelling Prostitution – Forced prostitution, by any means, of any person.

 - Sexual Performances by a Child – If a person under 18 is employed for the purpose of sex, by force or other means, depending on the age of the child, a number of applicable felony charges may apply.

 If you’re arrested for prostitution in Houston and charged with one of the above-mentioned offenses, secure legal representation as soon as possible.
 Contact Attorney Christian Capitaine for help.
 To get started, call 832-618-7831.